 The National Research Collaborative for Foster Alumni and Higher Education (NRC-FAHE) is a network of researchers and practitioners committed to enhancing practices and shaping policies to support foster youth and alumni in higher education.
-By establishing a targeted research agenda, the NRC-FAHE facilitates collaboration among interdisciplinary experts to improve access, retention, and success in postsecondary education for students with foster care experience.
+The NRC-FAHE facilitates collaboration among interdisciplinary experts to improve access, retention, and success in postsecondary education for students with foster care experience.
 The NRC-FAHE emphasizes innovative approaches to leveraging research and incorporating the voices of the youth with lived experiences to inform policy decisions.

 Subscribe to our newsletter: